whizzml/examples/automl/automl-script/readme.md

 the resources created by AutoML.
 It doesn't matter in which dataset (train, holdout or test) they are set as non-preferred fields.

-**WARNING** In order to know your AutoML model performance, you should use the final evaluation returned by this script.
-You shouldn't use the evaluations created by the OptiML because they are not evaluating the final **Fusion** model and because Cross Evaluation method can return overoptimistic results in some situations.
-To avoid any kind of leakage, Feature Selection and Model Selection steps will use different validation datasets, both obtained from the training one.
-The data used as validation for OptiML, won't have been used during feature selection.
+**WARNING** The AutoML script creates partial models and evaluations both in the RFE and the OptiML selection processes.
+Those models and evaluations are using samples of the training data and independent validation datasets (extracted from the training data as totally complementary splits to avoid leakage between the Feature Selection and Model Selection steps).
+Therefore, only the final evaluation of the Fusion model on the holdout data can be used as an estimate for its performance.

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset